UniversalScientificTechnologies/xDOS_doc/AIRDOS/AIRDOS04_quick_guide.md

 For the removal, the user should carefully unscrew and gently remove the recording and power module, BATDATUNIT01, from the AIRDOS04 detector.

 {: .highlight }
 It's important to accurately note the time of this action, as marking the precise moment of shutdown is essential for subsequent data analysis.
 This time-stamping ensures that the data log can be accurately synchronized with radiation events, an integral part of the data processing and evaluation process.
-Please refer [complete version](./AIRDOS04#replacing-the-digital-part-of-the-detector) of manual to more details.
+Please refer to [complete version](./AIRDOS04#replacing-the-digital-part-of-the-detector) of the manual for more details.

 ### Insertion